 As of December 31, 2021, the Company has net operating loss ("NOL") carryforwards for U.S. federal income tax purposes, and similar state amounts, of approximately \$195.7 million available to reduce future income subject to income taxes before limitations.
 As of December 31, 2021, the Company had a net operating loss carryforward for tax purposes related to its foreign subsidiary of \$20.5 million.
 U.S. federal net operating carryforwards generated prior to 2018 in the approximate amount of \$71.9 million will begin to expire, if not utilized, in 2022.
 Our non-U.S. net operating loss and U.S. federal net operating losses post 2017 have an indefinite life.
 The Company expects \$128.4 million of legacy Xometry U.S. federal net operating losses to be available to offset future taxable income.
-During the three months ended September 30, 2022, management completed its evaluation of any limitations on the ability of the Company to utilize the Thomas subsidiary net operating loss carryforward of \$67.3 million.
-As a result of this evaluation, management has determined that the annual limitation, as determined under Section 382 of the Internal Revenue Code, would not prevent the Company from utilizing the net operating losses before expiration to the extent the Company is able to generate sufficient future taxable income.
+Management has not yet completed its evaluation of any limitations on the ability to use the acquired Thomas subsidiary net operating loss carryforward of \$67.3 million.
+The Company plans to complete this analysis during the third quarter of 2022 and the results may impact the net operating loss deferred tax asset, acquisition accounting and income tax provision.